Our new WHAT'S HAPPENING NOW! & Arizona Airport Guide

 and on Facebook as Arizona Pilot's Association

-Las Vegas Metroplex begins in February 2021:
+Las Vegas Metroplex began in February 2021:

 "Implementation of the Las Vegas Metroplex initiative, including 45 new or changed procedures, will begin later this month, creating efficiencies and deconflicting airspace around McCarran International Airport (LAS), Henderson Executive Airport (HND) and North Las Vegas Airport (VGT)."
 Continue HERE to read about it from NBAA.